Clairevanr/SmartPlant_BackEnd/README.md

 /!\ CAUTION
 The project was hosted on Windows to help dealing with some errors (as suggested by the instructor).
-So there will be issues building it on a UNIX like machine Try this command if available :
+So there might be issues building it on a UNIX like machine Try this command if available :

     dos2unix gradlew